lunchbag/hugo-blog/content/posts/optimizations-for-a-company-of-one.md

 I practice inbox-zero and I view my email as a To-Do list.
 My personal philosophy is that any unarchived email has an action waiting on me.
 From the beginning, it made sense for me to combine support emails with any other emails I would get in my inbox because I weigh them all equally in importance.

-Finally, no matter how out of hand things got, I would not want to add complexity (or money) to the situation by re-routing support emails to some third-party service.
-As long as it's just me doing support, I should be able to handle it in a singular place.

 ## Self-triage support tickets

 I've been consistently receiving over 100 support tickets every week for the last 3 months.
 While this is still sustainable, as in, I can reply to every support ticket within a reasonable amount of time, it's not optimal.
 It was difficult to wake up every day to my main inbox full of unread emails as a nagging reminder for all the unknown things I've yet to do.